 The Soothe app combines my love of luxury with my quest for convenience.
-Here's how it works: You download the app for free, and choose which type of massage you want: Swedish, deep tissue, sports, or prenatal, any of which you can book as a couples' massage.
-Then you select the time and location (Soothe is available in 45 different cities around the U.S.).
+Here's how it works: You download the app for free and choose which type of massage you want: Swedish, deep tissue, sports, or prenatal, any of which you can book as a couples' massage.
+Then you select the time and location (Soothe is available in over 50 different cities around the U.S.).
 You can book a massage well in advance or have someone show up in as little as an hour.
-Then, just like Uber, the app matches you with one of Soothe's 7000 certified massage therapists, and they turn up wherever you are: your home, hotel room, office, anywhere.
+Then, just like Uber, the app matches you with one of Soothe's certified massage therapists, and they turn up wherever you are: your home, hotel room, office, anywhere.

-My mother is as big a fan of convenient luxury, as I am (perhaps it's genetic?), so I thought I'd treat us both to a Soothe massage the day after Christmas while I was staying at my parents' house in Santa Barbara, California.
+My mother is as big a fan of convenient luxury as I am (perhaps it's genetic?), so I thought I'd treat us both to a Soothe massage the day after Christmas while staying at my parents' house in Santa Barbara, California.
 The app's straightforward interface made it simple to book a couple's massage for that same day at 2 p.m.
 I selected two 60-minute massages (one Swedish, one deep tissue, one with a female therapist, one without preference).

-My parents' house it at the end of a windy mountain road, which is tricky to navigate, so our therapists called to let us know they'd be five minutes late.
+My parents' house is at the end of a windy mountain road, which is tricky to navigate, so our therapists called to let us know they'd be five minutes late.
 The two arrived looking very polished in black Soothe uniforms, equipped with all the necessary supplies: massage tables, fresh linens, lotion, lavender eye masks, and a playlist of relaxing spa music.

-Our therapists set up their tables in my parents' sun room, then excused themselves to the bathroom so we could disrobe and hop on our tables.
+Our therapists set up their tables in my parents' sunroom, then excused themselves to the bathroom so we could disrobe and hop on our tables.
 By the time we were all set, it was about 20 minutes past 2 p.m., but our therapists made sure the hour started when the massage started (not when they arrived), which I appreciated, as I've had delayed masseuses cut our time short before.

-The next hour felt surprisingly natural, as if my mother and I had received Monday afternoon massages at her house many times before.
+The next hour felt surprisingly natural as if my mother and I had received Monday afternoon massages at her house many times before.
 Before she started, my therapist asked what areas I wanted to focus on and what type of pressure I preferred, and she attentively checked in with me throughout the massage.
 I requested a relaxing, medium-pressure massage with emphasis on my upper back and shoulders, and that is precisely what I got.
-Meanwhile, my yoga-loving mom was looking for deeper pressure focused on her legs, and she told me she was very happy with her experience as well.
+Meanwhile, my yoga-loving mom was looking for deeper pressure focused on her legs, and she told me she was pleased with her experience as well.

 At the end of the hour, our therapists excused themselves again so we could get dressed; then, they carefully packed up, thanked us, and went on their way.
 They took their time and were extremely polite.

-The Soothe experience was astoundingly easy; and ultimately, it just felt incredibly decadent to receive a quality massage without having to drive anywhere.
+The Soothe experience was astoundingly easy, and ultimately, it just felt incredibly decadent to receive a quality massage without having to drive anywhere.
 For the price especially, I can see myself using the app much more in the future.
 I would also consider giving it as a last-minute gift—Soothe gift cards are easy to purchase on the app's website.